superna9999/meta-meson/README.md

  - amlogic-image-headless-sd : to flash on an eMMC or SD-Card
  - amlogic-image-headless-initrd : to load as ramdisk
  - amlogic-image-sato : Graphical images with X11 and Sato environment to flash on an eMMC or SD-Card

+Standard types are :
+- core-image-base : Basic console image with boot logo

 ## Building example